TheGoldenChicken/group16-mlops-project/reports/README.md

 >
 > Answer:

-We tried to compute engiene to deploy or model.
-We used docker as a virtual machine.
+--- We tried to compute engiene to deploy or model.
+We used docker as a virtual machine, although whether or not this is actually a true VM is debtable.. ---

 ### Question 19